matomo-org/developer-documentation/docs/generated/2.0-b3/Piwik/Url.md

 - [`getCurrentHost()`](#getcurrenthost) &mdash; Returns the current host.
 - [`getCurrentQueryString()`](#getcurrentquerystring) &mdash; Returns the query string of the current URL.
 - [`getArrayFromCurrentQueryString()`](#getarrayfromcurrentquerystring) &mdash; Returns an array mapping query paramater names with query parameter values for the current URL.
+- [`getCurrentQueryStringWithParametersModified()`](#getcurrentquerystringwithparametersmodified) &mdash; Modifies the current query string with the supplied parameters and returns the result.
 - [`getQueryStringFromParameters()`](#getquerystringfromparameters) &mdash; Converts an an array of parameters name => value mappings to a query string.
 - [`redirectToReferrer()`](#redirecttoreferrer) &mdash; Redirects the user to the referrer.
 - [`redirectToUrl()`](#redirecttourl) &mdash; Redirects the user to the specified URL.